MikelTelo/dsft2409_mikeltelo/Hundir la flota/battleships_game/Battleships_autoplay/readme.md

 # where to find this proyect on the net
 git clone https://github.com/MikelTelo/dsft2409_mikeltelo/tree/main/Hundir%20la%20flota/battleships_game

-# Installation
+# How run the game:

 ## If you are running windows:
         1. execute CMD
-        2. type "CD space" folow by the directory where you have dowloaded the repository example: C:\Users\x\OneDrive\Descargas\Actual\TB-DS-BIO-23.09.24\REPOSITORIOS\x\dsft2409_xx\Hundir la flota\battleships_game>
+        2. type "cd space" folow by the directory where you have dowloaded the repository and press enter)
-        3. now type 'python main_game.py'
+        3. now type 'python main_game.py' (Then press enter)
-        4. follow the menu to play the game, read the isntruccions or exit
+        4. follow the menu to play the game, read the instruccions or exit
         5. Have fun!!!

-## If you are runnig linux or mac:
-The procedure is similar but the commands are a little bit different.
+## Instructions to Run the Battleships Game on Linux or macOS:

+Open Terminal:

+You can find the Terminal application in your Applications folder (macOS) or by searching for "Terminal" in your applications (Linux).
+Change Directory to the Repository:

+In the Terminal, type cd followed by the path to the directory where you have downloaded the repository.
+Press Enter.

+Run the Game: Type python3 main_game.py and press Enter.
+(If you have Python 2.x, replace python3 with python.)

+Follow the Menu: You will see a menu to play the game, read the instructions, or exit.
+Have Fun!:

+# Notes:

+Make sure that Python is installed on your system.
+If you encounter any issues, check to ensure you have all necessary dependencies installed.